DistruApp/rocket-ui-test/README.md

 - Clicking on another launch will cause the currently expanded launch to close, and expand the one that was clicked instead
 - If a launch is already expanded, clicking on it again will close it

 Feel free to add files, breakup components or modularize and generally clean up code (Please be weary of time!
 First get it working).
-Place more emphasis on usability than graphic design, code with the assumption that colors, borders and margins might change according to forthcoming design requirements and your job is to get the feature working in a well structured way.
+Place more emphasis on usability than user experience over amazing pixle perfect visuals (as designs may change over time).

-The development challenge is build against the space-x public REST API `https://documenter.getpostman.com/view/2025350/RWaEzAiG`
+The development challenge is build against the SpaceX public REST API `https://documenter.getpostman.com/view/2025350/RWaEzAiG`

 You should be able to easily find the information there make the call and extract the data needed.

-Good Luck.
+Good Luck!

 ### What were using